 The key components of the SciDAC program are the SciDAC institutes and SciDAC partnerships.
 While the institutes form the foundation for efforts by applied mathematicians and computer scientists to systematically address technical challenges that are inherent to the scale of new architectures and common across a wide range of science topics, the partnerships enable scientists to conduct complex scientific and engineering computations at a level of fidelity needed to simulate real-world conditions in targeted science projects.

-Currently, 19 scientific computation partnerships are cofunded by Advanced Scientific Computing Research (ASCR) and its partnering Office of Science core programs: Basic Energy Sciences, Biological and Environmental Research, Fusion Energy Sciences, High-Energy Physics, and Nuclear Physics (NP), and with the Office of Nuclear Energy (NE).
+Currently, 30 scientific computation partnership projects are co-funded by Advanced Scientific Computing Research (ASCR) with the Program Offices in the Office of Science (SC), i.e., Basic Energy Sciences (BES), Biological and Environmental Research (BER), Fusion Energy Sciences (FES), High-Energy Physics (HEP), and Nuclear Physics (NP), and with the Office of Nuclear Energy (NE).

 - Exploit leadership class computing resources to advance scientific frontiers in an area of strategic importance to the partnering DOE programs.